isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 The list of accredited laboratories by the Ministry of Health Malaysia can be found [here](http://covid-19.moh.gov.my/garis-panduan/garis-panduan-kkm/Annex_4a_Agihan_Makmal_Ujian_18072020.pdf).
 The list of accredited private clinics and private hospitals by the Ministry of Health Malaysia can be found [here](http://medicalprac.moh.gov.my/v2/modules/mastop_publish/?tac=Senarai%20KPJKS%20yang%20telah%20diluluskan%20bagi%20COVID-19).

+You may wish to refer to <https://www.ica.gov.sg/covid-19> for the latest details and updates on border control measures as well as <https://www.ica.gov.sg/covid-19/ArrivalSG> for information on the prevailing health measures for inbound travellers.

 Please disregard the electronic SHN which you may receive via email upon submission of the Electronic Health Declaration through ICA’s SG Arrival Card e-Service, provided that the conditions above are met.
 If the above conditions are not met, travellers will be subjected to the prevailing health regulations in Singapore upon arrival in Singapore, including the requirement to serve SHN.
 For more information about the SHN issued by ICA, please refer to <https://www.ica.gov.sg/covid-19/shn>.

-#### 14. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from Malaysia?
+#### 15. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from Malaysia?

 Travellers will be responsible for charges for COVID-19 treatment if symptoms develop within 14 days of arrival.
-Singapore Citizens and PRs who travelled on permitted travel arrangements may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
-Long-Term Pass Holders who travelled on permitted travel arrangements may tap on their usual financing arrangements, such as foreign worker insurance.
+Singapore Citizens and PRs who travelled to Malaysia on the Singapore-Malaysia RGL may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
+Long-Term Pass Holders who travelled to Malaysia on the Singapore-Malaysia RGL may tap on their usual financing arrangements, such as foreign worker insurance.

 Singapore Citizens, Permanent Residents and Long-Term Pass holders should retain the PDF copy of the Malaysia-issued travel pass which confirms that he/she was granted approval by the relevant authorities to travel to Malaysia under the RGL.
 The document is to be presented to the hospital as an indication of eligibility for Government subsidies, MediShield Life/Integrated Shield Plan or any other form of coverage (if applicable), should he/she be tested positive for COVID-19 upon return from Malaysia via the RGL.